tomkerkhove/promitor/docs-vnext/README.md

 # Documentation for Promitor

-Contains all the documentation for the new [docs.promitor.io](https://docs.promitor.io)
+Contains all the documentation for the new docs.promitor.io which is available in alpha on [docs-v2.promitor.io](https://docs-v2.promitor.io)

 ## Running the documentation locally